 Codes and inspectors aren’t perfect.
 Virtually none of the items mentioned in the following paragraphs will ever be called for by the city or village inspector, but they can be crucial to the longevity of the house, as well as it’s comfortable usage.
 Over the years at Leader Builders we have developed standards for various construction details where quality matters the most:

 Wherever possible, Leader Builders provides external temporary staircases to 2nd and 3rd floor addition and renovation projects.
 This prevents workers and materials from passing through existing finished areas.
-In the project below, the constructions areas were completely isolated so the homeowners could continue to comfortably reside in their house during the project.
-All crews and materials came through the third story window where the remodel was taking place.
+In the Chicago attic conversion project below, the constructions areas were completely isolated so the homeowners could continue to comfortably reside in their house during the project.
+All crews and materials came through the second story window where the remodel was taking place.

 Where access to existing finished areas of the house is necessary, protection of existing finishes is crucial.
 We use a multitude of innovative products like electrostatic plastic wrap to cover up finished floors, and zip-up barriers to isolate construction areas.
 Landscaping is protected with a construction fence, silt barrier, and tree protection.

 One small but important difference you’ll see on all Leader projects involving bathrooms is the use of a protective rubber coating for newly installed tubs to ensure there is no damage during tile installation.
 This film is applied as a liquid, dries fast, and once the bathroom work is completed, peels cleanly in seconds, leaving your brand new tub brand new looking.